hdnpt/geartrack-website/README.md

 - `npm start` - will run `node bin/wwww`

 ### Todo
-- Replace jquery with a more robust framework like react, angular or vue
+- Replace jquery with React (will be done in the end of February 2017)
-- Maybe option to sort the tracks?
+- Option to sort the tracks

 ### License
-not sure yet
+MIT